-Teespring, recently rebranded as Spring, is a social commerce platform that allows you to create and sell custom products online.
+Teespring, rebranded as Spring in 2021, is a social commerce platform that allows you to create and sell custom products online.

 Because the products are print on demand (POD), there are no upfront costs or risks.
 If your products don’t sell, you don’t lose anything except the time it took to digitally create them.

 While I do sell merchandise on Spring, I am not an affiliate and do not earn any commission from Spring for this review.

 For the latest updates, check out my new review of Redbubble vs. Spring.

 Here is what Spring’s website has to say about their products and values: